dustinpfister/blog_posts/_posts/vuejs-compile.md

 layout: post
 categories: vuejs
 id: 717
-updated: 2020-10-06 16:38:19
+updated: 2020-10-06 16:41:11
-version: 1.2
+version: 1.3
 ---

 In vuejs there is the [vue compile](https://vuejs.org/v2/api/#Vue-compile) global api method that can be used to compile a template string into an object that will contain a render function of that template in string form.
-The render function of the object that is returned by the Vue comple method can then be used as the render option of a vuejs instance.
+The render function of the object that is returned by the Vue compile method can then be used as the render option of a vuejs instance.

 If you are not familiar with [render functions](/2019/05/12/vuejs-render/) just yet it might be a good idea to read up on them, same goes for [vue templates](/2019/05/07/vuejs-template/) also.

 <!-- more -->